papillonbits/roadrunner/README.md

 - Tests for the following Lodash methods.
   - Array

+## Ramda

+- Tests for the following Ramda methods.
+  - Math

+## RxJS

+- Tests for the following RxJS methods.
+  - Operator

+## Underscore

+- Tests for the following Underscore methods.
+  - Array

 # 📚 Concepts

 > Sharing is caring.
 Check out the collection of [concepts](https://github.com/papillonbits/papillonbits/blob/master/.docs/concepts.md) which any maintainer needs to master in order to gracefully maintain this project and scale its implementation along with its unit, integration and end-to-end tests.